atlanhq/camelot/docs/user/advanced.rst

 Process background lines
 ------------------------

-To detect line segments, :ref:`Lattice <lattice>` needs the lines that make the table, to be in foreground.
-Here's an example of a table with lines in background.
+To detect line segments, :ref:`Lattice <lattice>` needs the lines that make the table to be in the foreground.
+Here's an example of a table with lines in the background:

 .. figure:: ../_static/png/background_lines.png
     :scale: 50%